bketelsen/phukit/docs/INCUS-TESTS.md

 - Pulls new image
 - Installs to inactive partition (root2)
-- Performs 3-way /etc merge
+- Merges user /etc modifications from active root to new root
 - Updates bootloader

 ### 8. Verify A/B Partitions